 We are a clinical stage biopharmaceutical company focused on developing antibody drug conjugates, or ADCs, that offer a clinically meaningful benefit for cancer patients with significant unmet need.
 We have leveraged 20 years of industry learning in the ADC field to develop proprietary technologies that enable us to design ADCs to have improved efficacy, safety and tolerability relative to existing ADC therapies.
 Our most advanced platform, Dolaflexin, has been used to generate a pipeline of proprietary ADC product candidates to address patient populations that are not currently amenable to treatment with traditional ADC-based therapies.
+Our lead product candidate, XMT-1536, is an ADC targeting NaPi2b, an antigen broadly expressed in ovarian cancer and non small cell lung cancer, or NSCLC.
+The first patient was dosed on XMT-1536 in late 2017 and the study is currently in Phase 1 dose escalation in ovarian cancer, NSCLC, and other orphan indications where a majority of patients express NaPi2b, including endometrial, papillary renal, papillary thyroid, and salivary duct.
+We plan to select a dose for use in the Phase 1 expansion studies and report data from the dose escalation study in the second quarter of 2019.
+Following dose escalation and establishment of a go forward dose we plan to expand into patient cohorts aimed at establishing proof of concept in platinum resistant ovarian cancer and NSCLC adenocarcinoma.

+Beyond XMT-1536 and our Dolaflexin platform, we continue to work to identify earlier stage product candidates employing the platforms described below, and to advance our ADC platform technologies.
+We are leveraging our expertise to advance platform innovations that further expand the potential of our ADCs to deliver clinically meaningful benefit for cancer patients.

+- Dolasynthen is designed to be a novel, proprietary, homogeneous payload platform enabling the creation of ADCs with the ability to provide drug to antibody ratios, or DARs, ranging from 2-24. - Immunosynthen, our emerging platform, is designed to be a novel, proprietary, immunostimulatory payload platform with the potential to create ADCs that can ideally address the challenge of systemic delivery and tolerability of immunomodulatory payloads. - Alkymer, our DNA alkylation platform, has the potential to provide a broad therapeutic index for a DNA alkylating payload mechanism, and broaden addressable tumor indications to include those that are not responsive to antitubulin agents.

+We plan to disclose the progress on the development of our platforms throughout 2019 and expect to announce our next ADC clinical candidate in the second half of 2019.

-Our lead product candidate, XMT-1522, is a HER2-targeted ADC currently in a Phase 1 dose escalation study primarily in breast cancer patients as well as non-small cell lung cancer (NSCLC) and gastric cancer.
-Upon the completion of dose escalation, we plan to expand clinical development of XMT-1522 into additional breast cancer, NSCLC, and gastric cancer patient populations, all of which are not addressed by existing HER2 therapies.
-Our second product candidate, XMT-1536, is an ADC targeting NaPi2b, an antigen broadly expressed in ovarian cancer and NSCLC.
-XMT-1536 entered clinical development in late 2017 and is currently in a Phase 1 dose escalation study.
-Beyond our two lead product candidates, we continue to invest in our earlier stage product candidates and in our ADC technologies.
-In addition, we have established a strategic partnership with Takeda Pharmaceutical Company Limited, or Takeda, under which they obtained rights to XMT-1522 outside of the United States and Canada.
-We have also established strategic research and development partnerships with Takeda and Merck KGaA for the development and commercialization of additional ADC product candidates against a limited number of targets selected by our partners based on our Dolaflexin platform.
+In addition, we have established strategic research and development partnerships with Merck KGaA and Asana Biosciences for the development and commercialization of additional ADC product candidates against a limited number of targets selected by our partners based on our Dolaflexin platform.
 We believe the potential of our ADC technologies, supported by our world-class management team and protected by our robust intellectual property portfolio, will allow us to develop targeted and highly tailored therapies to help cancer patients become cancer survivors.

-Our current product candidates all based on our Dolaflexin platform, are summarized in the chart below:
+Our current pipeline is summarized in the chart below:

-Program Target Discovery Preclinical Development Phasel Commercial F Rights
+Target Discovery Preclinical Development Phase 1

-XMT-1522 HER2 Mersana Takeda Ex-NA Rights
+Preclinical/Clinical Pipel ine:

-XMT-1536 NaPi2b Mersana
+XMT-1536 NaPi2b

-Undisclosed programs Taked Mersana has 1 Por
+() ASANA 5T4 CONTROL BY THE

+SERONO Multiple Undisclosed

+Discovery Pipeline:

+1H 2020 IND Undisclosed

+Immunosynthen Undisclosed

-Undisclosed programs N 8
+Others Undisclosed

+ADC Background